Fellowships & Financial Aid

-Teaching assignments are typically made by the Chair of History and Director of Graduate Studies at the end of each semester for the forthcoming semester.
+TEACHING ASSISTANTSHIPS are typically assigned by the Chair of History and Director of Graduate Studies at the end of each semester for the forthcoming semester.
 Students may request to teach in a particular class or for a particular professor, but will be placed where most needed.

 The University, Dornsife, and the department offer annual orientation sessions to new TAs.

-For University policies and guidelines for TAs, check the Graduate Assistant Handbook.
+For University policies and guidelines for TAs, check the Handbook for Teaching Assistants.

-Doctoral students can find funding for research and travel in USC-funded internal grants and from external sources.
+OTHER SOURCES OF FUNDING for research and travel are available as USC-funded internal grants and grants/fellowships from external sources.

 - The Graduate School offers some funding as well as help in finding grants and fellowships.